Description

 'Volatility is a statistical measure of the dispersion of returns for a given security or market index.
 Volatility can either be measured by using the standard deviation or variance between returns from that same security or market index.
 Commonly, the higher the volatility, the riskier the security.
 In the securities markets, volatility is often associated with big swings in either direction.
 For example, when the stock market rises and falls more than one percent over a sustained period of time, it is called a 'volatile' market.'

-• Looking at 30 days standard deviation in of 18.3% in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (17.3%).
+• Looking at historical 30 days volatility in of 17% in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (17.5%).

 DownVol: